PipedreamHQ/docs/docs/notebook/README.md

 [**Code**](/notebook/code/) and [**actions**](/notebook/destinations/) steps cannot precede triggers, since they'll have no data to operate on.

-Once you save a workflow, it gets deployed to our servers.
+Once you save a workflow, we deploy it to our servers.
 Each event triggers the workflow code, whether you have the workflow open in your browser, or not.

 ## Saving and Running your Workflow